-Dr. Low and Dr. Hansen have both successfully completed the Orthokeratology Emerald Certification course, as required by the FDA, to ensure knowledge of the Emerald corneal reshaping and fitting process.
+Dr. Low has successfully completed the Orthokeratology Emerald Certification course, as required by the FDA, to ensure knowledge of the Emerald corneal reshaping and fitting process.

 Slow the progression

 Orthokeratology (Ortho-k) lenses are also commonly known as:

 - Gentle Vision Shaping System (GVSS)

 Ortho-k lenses offer benefits beyond vision correction.
 Children often feel better about their appearance than if they were wearing glasses, and Ortho-k lenses are more convenient when playing sports or just running around with friends.
 These factors also make children feel better about their interactions with peers.

 Orthokeratology, commonly called ortho-k, is a method used in Duvall, WA to correct myopia (nearsightedness) by wearing rigid gas permeable contact lenses overnight, so that no vision correction is needed during daytime hours.

 Gas permeable (GP) lenses specialized for ortho-k are inserted at bedtime and worn as you sleep.
 Throughout the night, the lenses reshape your cornea gently so that your vision becomes clear on the following morning.
 The correction is temporary, and ideally no eyeglasses or contact lenses will be needed on the next day or two.
 In order to maintain sharp visual acuity on a daily basis, you need to wear the ortho-k reshaping lenses every night.

 “Why think about Ortho-k?
 Why not just wear eyeglasses or contact lenses?”